-*Please note: These descriptions are based on generalizations from past studies.
+*Please note: These descriptions and FAQs are based on generalizations from past studies.
 Each study has its own qualifications, rules, consent, and other factors that can vary any part of the process.
 If you would like more specifics on our studies, please feel free to ask our Recruiting Team, nurses, or doctors any questions you may have.
 Just give us a call at 913-825-4400.

 Can I participate?

 Each study varies its qualifications, but typically a healthy volunteer falls within these guidelines:

 Healthy lifestyle habits including no/light use of alcohol and drugs

 A healthy weight – this is determined by your BMI (Body Mass Index), a measurement of your weight of fat vs. muscle.
 A healthy BMI ranges from 18 – 35

 *Please Note: Each study varies its qualifications.
 Please call our Recruiting Team at 913-825-4400 to see if you qualify for any of our current studies.

 What is a vaccine?

 Imagine your body is a boxing ring with the champion being your immune system.
 Any time a challenger (or in this case a bacteria or virus) tries to invade the ring, your immune system has to fight it off.

 A vaccine is a training partner.
 It mimics the germ, pathogen, etc. that causes the disease, and trains your body to beat it without ever having to come into contact with the actual germ.
 Now in the future if you ever come into contact with that disease-causing pathogen, your body will be able to attack it, thanks to the training from the vaccine.